 Which Data Should We Collect?

-This will be dictated by the metrics an organization has chosen.
-This should be data relevant to the end goal that can be reliably measured, easily collected, and consistently available.
+The metrics an organization has chosen will dictate this.
+This data should be relevant to the end goal, reliably measured, easily collected, and consistently available.
 Note that just because data is available doesn’t mean it has any bearing on the result, so it’s essential to be selective.

 For the example of my hypothetical early education center, I could collect data using comparative test scores.

-Children entering the program could be given a test for school readiness to see what they know before starting the program.
+Children entering the program could be given a test for school readiness to assess their knowledge before starting the program.

-Periodic retesting could be performed until the end of the program to track progress through comparison with the initial scores.
+Periodic retesting could be performed until the end of the program to track progress by comparing it to the initial scores.

 Where Is Our Data Coming From?